pgimalac/pyptx-templar/README.md

 - Inside a [Slide](https://python-pptx.readthedocs.io/en/latest/api/slides.html#slide-objects), shapes are interpreted in bottom-up order of the slide 'Selection Pane' list (to open it, select any shape on the slide, open the 'Shape Format' tab and click on the 'Selection Pane' button).
 - Inside a [Table](https://python-pptx.readthedocs.io/en/latest/api/table.html#pptx.table.Table), rows are interpreted from top to bottom.
 - Inside a [table Row](https://python-pptx.readthedocs.io/en/latest/api/table.html#pptx.table._Row), cells are interpreted from left to right.
-- Inside a [TextFrame](https://python-pptx.readthedocs.io/en/latest/api/text.html#pptx.text.text.TextFrame), paragraphs are interpreted in text order.
+- Inside a [TextFrame](https://python-pptx.readthedocs.io/en/latest/api/text.html#pptx.text.text.TextFrame), if there is an image placeholder, the container will be deleted and an image added at the same position, otherwise paragraphs are interpreted in text order.
 - Inside a [Paragraph](https://python-pptx.readthedocs.io/en/latest/api/text.html#pptx.text.text._Paragraph), runs are first interpreted separately in text order, and then code is searched across runs (also in text order).
 This is the only situation where code can be interpreted in a non-intuitive way.
 It also means that if you have runs with the following content `{{1+`, `{{1+1}}` and `+1}}`, then it will be interpreted correctly (contrary to what is said in the [nested code](#nestedcode) section).
 However it's kind of delicate to make sure that PowerPoint puts some text in a single run, so you should avoid betting on that.
 - Inside a [Run](https://python-pptx.readthedocs.io/en/latest/api/text.html#pptx.text.text._Run), code is interpreted in text order.